 Legislative, political, and health policy activity directly affects our practices and our patients.
 Read below to stay up-to-date on the current issues affecting our specialty.

-The April edition of The ENT Advocate is now available online.
+The June edition of The ENT Advocate is now available online.
 This monthly e-newsletter offers an “insider” view into legislative and regulatory activity impacting the specialty, including the Academy’s key grassroots involvement opportunities.

 The Academy has prepared new member resources outlining the Top 100 Current Procedural Terminology (CPT) codes reported by providers with the subspecialty designation of “4-Otolaryngology” within the Medicare enrollment database.
 Two charts are now available: 2019 Top 100 ENT Codes Billed in a Physician Office and 2019 Top 100 ENT Codes Billed in the Hospital Outpatient Department.
 Further information and the chart files can be accessed as part of the Academy’s Coding Corner.
 The Coding Corner is a valuable resource available to AAO-HNS members that includes CPT for ENT articles, annual code change summaries, and ICD-10 coding resources.